7 States of Change — How Do I Experience Grief and Be Resilient?

 Frank Bomher

-9 Substance Classes — What Are They and Which Do I Use?
+9 Substance Classes — What Are The Symptoms of Harmful Use?

 Substances are all around us in society.
 Some are marketed and distributed by some of the most profitable companies in the world (Pfizer, Johnson & Johnson, Roche for prescribed pharmaceuticals, Starbucks and other coffee franchises for caffeine, Phillip Morris and Altria…